-- Help participants understand the importance and potential impact of - Provide participants with an opportunity to explore the principles of reflection. - Provide participants with a chance to learn about models of reflection.
+- Help participants understand the importance and potential impact of reflection. - Provide participants with an opportunity to explore the principles of reflection and how to apply them when leading or facilitating reflection. - Provide participants with a chance to learn about models and methods for reflection, building their toolkit and creativity.

 Materials:

 - Flip Chart

 - Markers

 - Attached handouts

 How to Prepare:

 Familiarize yourself with the trainer guide.
 Determine whether you will want to use real-life experiences and examples of the group to guide the presentation of much of the content (as it is theoretical).
 Come up with your own examples for your presentation and/or interactive pieces.
 Identify which methods and tools you want to illustrate through modeling.
 Make handouts and flip charts.
-Brief Outline: